- Armament and disarmament

 The Belt and Road Initiative (BRI) is the result of a convergence of multiple Chinese domestic drivers and external developments.
 It holds significant potential to contribute to greater connectivity and stability in participating states, yet there is a need to include a wider spectrum of local and international stakeholders in order to address concerns and mitigate backlashes.

-As shown in this SIPRI Insights Paper, projects on the scale of those implemented within the BRI inevitably become part of existing local and cross-border security dynamics.
+As shown in this SIPRI Insights, projects on the scale of those implemented within the BRI inevitably become part of existing local and cross-border security dynamics.
 They may also expose, and sometimes exacerbate, local institutional weaknesses.
 Examples of these issues are found in the three countries studied here: Belarus, Myanmar and Uzbekistan.